antfu/talks/2025-09-18/src/slides.md

 </v-clicks>

 <!--
-Talking about the benefits of having a plugin system, I would give a few points here.
+Talking about the benefits of having a plugin system,

-[click] First, it would allow you to build a community around your tool.
+[click] I would say, it allows you to build a community around your tool.
 And it would give the community power to build extensible features without being blocked by you or the maintainers.
-This also means it will scale better.
+This also means it will scale better with the power of the community.

 [click] Then, as the author or the maintainer, you can also leverage the plugin system to experiment and verify your ideas without breaking changes to the core.
 You can implement an experimental feature as an opt-in plugin for people to try it and iterate it freely.
 Once it's stable enough, you can then consider if you want to merge it to the core, etc.

 [click] Then, making a plugin system, especially a powerful one, would also help you design a better architecture for your tool.
-You can have a more flexible and extensible architecture, which is also more maintainable in the long run.
+You can have a more flexible and extensible architecture, which might also be more maintainable in the long run.

-[click] Finally, as we mentioned before, having a plugin system would help your tool to be more extensible and cover more use cases, which would benefit more people.
+[click] Finally, as we mentioned before, having a plugin system would help your tool to be more extensible and cover more use cases, which would benefit more people and maximizing the value.
 -->

 ---